Alex2024Campos/Alex2024Campos/README.md

 <br>
 <p align="left">
 <samp>
      Hi!
 I'm a 18y brazilian developer from SP.
 I enjoy developing games.
+This is the account with my high school projects.
 </samp>
 </p>